 Only include a profile if it adds something to your CV.
-Keep it brief and specific.
-You can give a one or two sentence summary of who you are, your key skills and/or experience and the role you are seeking.
-For example: 'History student at Newcastle University with 12 months hospitality experience, seeking a part-time position in retail to further develop customer service skills'.
+Give the employer a brief summary of who you are, your key skills and the role you are seeking, e.g. 'History student at Newcastle University with 12 months' hospitality experience, seeks a part-time position in retail to further develop customer service skills'.
+Keep it brief and specific - one or two sentences only.
 Profiles are particularly useful if you don't have the opportunity to provide a covering letter.